 Motion Graphic – 3D

-Motion Graphic – 2.5D
+Motion Graphic – 2.5D (isometric)

-Character Animation
+2D Character Animation (frame-by-frame)

-Character Animation – 3D
+Character Animation in 3D

 2D character in 3D world

-Screen Demo – 2D
+Software Demo – 2D

-Screen Demo – 3D
+Screen Demo – 2D mixed with 3D

 A screen demo, but with funky 3D screen views.